-- annually reviewing and approving corporate goals and objectives relevant to compensation for our chief executive officer; - · determining our chief executive officer's compensation; - reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our senior executives: - · overseeing the evaluation of our other senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" required by the SEC's rules and included in this proxy statement; and - · preparing the compensation committee report required by SEC's rules, which is included in this proxy statement.
+- · annually reviewing and approving corporate goals and objectives relevant to compensation for our executive officers; - · determining the compensation of our senior executives; - · overseeing the evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" required by the SEC's rules and included in this proxy statement; and - preparing the compensation committee report required by SEC rules, which is included in the section of this proxy statement entitled "Executive Compensation - Compensation Committee Report."

-The current members of our compensation committee are James B. Wyngaarden M.D. (chairman), C. Keith Hartley, Dr. Mueller and Dr. Taunton-Rigby.
-During 2007, the compensation committee held 14 meetings in person or by teleconference.
+The current members of our compensation committee are Mr. El Zein (Chairman), Dr. MacCoss, Dr. Mueller and Dr. Slater.
+Drs.
+MacCoss and Slater were appointed to the compensation committee in June 2010.
+Drs.
+Wyngaarden and Taunton-Rigby served on the compensation committee from January 2010 until June 2010.
+During 2010, the compensation committee held nine meetings in person or by teleconference.

-The processes and procedures followed by our compensation committee in considering and determining director and executive compensation are described below under the headings "Proposal 1 - Election of Directors - Director Compensation" and "Executive Compensation."
+The processes and procedures followed by our compensation committee in considering and determining director and executive compensation are described below under the heading "Executive Compensation."